Rulebook (17th Edition)

 Setup and Deck Building

-Each player has a field: a designated area where cards are played, divided into several distinct zones which each have a specific purpose.
+Each player has a play area: a designated area where cards are played, divided into several distinct zones which each have a specific purpose.
 Each zone's contents are classified as either public knowledge, in which case all players are entitled to know what cards are in the zone; private knowledge, in which case all players are entitled to know the number of cards in the zone, but only its owner is entitled to know what cards are in the zone; or restricted knowledge, in which case all players are entitled to know the number of cards in the zone, but no player (not even its owner) is entitled to know what cards are in the zone.
 The zones are as follows:

 - Deck: Typically below the grave, to the right of the granary.
 The contents of the deck are restricted knowledge.